Rulox/codefett/README.md

 course?
 Feel free to contribute with a plugin!

 What do you need to create a new plugin?
-- An example project
+- An example project (literally, the folder has to be called `example`)
-- A Test file
+- A Test file in the same language than the plugin to test the example project
 - A docker file to run the tests

 [WIP - more information will be added soon!]